 A&R: The Artist and Repertoire department or manager

 Artists and repertoire (A&R) is the name given to the department of a record label or music publishing company that is responsible for scouting new talent and overseeing the artistic development of artists.

-For unsigned artists looking to get signed, an A&R is your best friend (think of them like the gatekeeper of the industry).
-They’re the ones looking for new talent, and will be your point of contact during contract negotiations with a label.
+For unsigned artists looking to get signed, an A&R is your best friend (think of them as the gatekeeper of the industry).
+They’re the ones looking for new talent and will be your point of contact during contract negotiations with a label.
 They’re also in charge of listening to demos and aligning artists with producers.

 CRM: Customer Relationship Management

 A Customer Relationship Management System (CRM) is a software product that helps artists take comms with their fans to the next level.
-A CRM can help you keep all your bookings in one place, target gigs that need follow-up and keep track of contacts.
-You can also use it to track communications with fans, segmenting your listeners by geographical location and building more personalised comms with them.
+A CRM can help you keep all your bookings in one place, target gigs that need follow-up, and keep track of contacts.
+You can also use it to track communications with fans, segment your listeners by geographical location and build more personalized comms with them.
 HubSpot offers a free tier which is a good place to start.